 For the second year in a row, U.S. News & World Report named occupational therapy assistant (OTA) the #1 best healthcare support job.
 In addition to holding the top healthcare support spot in 2017, the publication ranked OTA #12 on its The 100 Best Jobs list.
 Clearly, an occupational therapy assistant career is a smart choice.

 To arrive at these rankings, U.S. News & World Report looked at a number of factors:

 - Median salary — According to the most recent data from the Bureau of Labor Statistics, in May 2016, the average OTA made $59,010 a year, with jobs in the home healthcare and nursing care sectors paying the most.

 - Unemployment rate — At just 0.6%, few occupations have a lower unemployment rate than occupational therapy assistant.
 This is particularly good news for job seekers, as it signifies high demand.
 (The higher the unemployment rate, the more difficult it is to find a job, especially for those with limited experience.)

 - Job growth projections — The field of Occupational therapy is experiencing considerable growth, which is unlikely to change any time too soon.
 Based on new data, the Bureau of Labor Statistics expects the OTA profession to grow 32% between 2019 and 2029.

 - Job satisfaction — Occupational therapy assistants tend to be satisfied with their jobs.
-Not only are they doing work they can feel good about, there are many opportunities for career and salary growth.
+Not only are they doing work they can feel good about, but there are also many opportunities for career and salary growth.
 Additionally, OTAs report a healthy work-life balance, scheduling flexibility and only moderate job stress levels.